frankwei98/wechat-waifu-bot/README.md

 ## Install

-1. Install wxpy dependency
+1. Install dependency

 > pip install -U wxpy

+> pip install requests

 2. Run the bot & scan QRCode to login WeChat

 > python bot.py

-3. Send keyword,end with `.waifu` to your bot, the bot will reply with waifu images url
+3. Send keyword,end with `.waifu` to your bot, the bot will reply with waifu images

 ## Contributing